 Being a dog owner can be a truly rewarding experience.
 Part of your responsibility as an owner is to keep your dog happy and in good health.
-In addition to a balanced, nutritious diet and exercise your vet is an important resource for maintaining good health in your pet.
+In addition to a balanced, nutritious dog food and exercise your vet is an important resource for maintaining good health in your dog.

 Finding the right questions to ask can be the hardest part of speaking with your vet about your dog's health.
 Here are some questions on common health conditions in dogs to help start the conversation.